paule999/ESP-01-Based-Smart-Water-Spray-Controller/README.md

 # ESP-01-Based-Smart-Water-Sprayer
 ESP-01 based controller for electronic sprayer bottle

-The brainchild of my 3 year old requesting a remote controlled water sprayer!
+This is really brainchild of my 3 year old requesting a remote controlled water sprayer having been asked what he'd like to make!

+Key Features:

+🌐 Dual control via Web UI and MQTT topics

+⚙️ Configurable pulse duration (e.g., ON:250 for 250 ms relay activation)

+📶 Wi-FiManager captive portal for network setup

+🔁 Persistent multi-Wi-Fi connection logic (primary + fallback)

+🔔 MQTT Last Will & Testament + status updates

+🛠️ OTA updates for remote firmware upgrades

+💾 Web-based configuration page with instant feedback

+🔌 Designed for low-cost ESP-01 relay modules

 Using parts I had to hand I came up with this very basic (but functional) circuit to directly mimic a physical press of the momentary button used to toggle power to the sprayer pump using a cheap Chinese tlp176a opto-isolating relay to briefly short across the sprayers momentary switch contacts (the sprayer PCB has a latching circuit and so a second momentary button press is needed to turn the pump off again).